Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 Get a personalised answer

-GI questions make up roughly 10–25% of the 20-question Data Insights section, meaning you will typically see two to five GI questions per test.
-The exact number varies because the GMAT is adaptive.
-Because there is no partial credit, accuracy on each GI question matters more than in a partial-credit format.
+GI questions make up roughly 10 to 25% of the 20-question Data Insights section, meaning you will typically see two to five GI questions per test.
+The exact number varies per administration.
+Because there is no partial credit on GI questions, accuracy on each one matters more than it would in a partial-credit format.

-GI questions use both qualitative graphs (Venn diagrams, network diagrams, tree diagrams, flowcharts) and quantitative graphs (pie charts, bar charts, histograms, line graphs, scatter plots).
-Quantitative formats are more common, and scatter plots appear frequently at higher difficulty levels.
+GI questions use both qualitative graphs (Venn diagrams, network diagrams, tree diagrams, flowcharts, org charts) and quantitative graphs (pie charts, bar charts, histograms, line graphs, scatter plots).
+Quantitative formats are more common, and scatter plots — particularly those requiring correlation interpretation — appear frequently at higher difficulty levels.

 The Data Insights section allows 45 minutes for 20 questions, averaging roughly 2 minutes 15 seconds per question.
-GI questions benefit from about 15–20 seconds of initial graph scanning before reading the question.
-Flag questions consuming more than 3 minutes and return if time allows.
+GI questions benefit from about 15 to 20 seconds of initial ATM-CM scanning before reading the prompt.
+If a question is consuming more than 3 minutes, consider flagging it and returning if time allows.

-Three habits drive improvement: always scanning axes, units, and legends before reading the question; checking dropdown options before calculating to know how much precision is needed; and practising under timed conditions so graph-reading becomes automatic.
-Official GMAC questions are the best practice source.
+Three habits drive improvement: always applying the ATM-CM scan (axes, trend, min/max, correlation, miscellaneous) before reading the prompt; checking dropdown options before calculating to know how much precision is needed; and practising under timed conditions so graph-reading becomes automatic.
+Official GMAC questions are the best primary source.
+For Data Insights practice between official sets, Prepathon is a free tool with GI questions, instant explanations, and accuracy tracking.

-No. GI questions test data reading and basic quantitative reasoning — percentages, ratios, averages, trends, and correlation direction.
-Correlation appears in scatter plot questions, but you only need to understand it directionally, not calculate a coefficient.
+No. GI questions test data reading and basic quantitative reasoning: percentages, ratios, averages, trends, and correlation direction.
+The concept of correlation appears frequently in scatter plot questions, but you only need to understand it directionally, not calculate a correlation coefficient.
+Any calculation required on a GI question can be done without a calculator and without advanced statistical knowledge.

-Graphics Interpretation questions are not a knowledge test — they are a process test.
 The test takers who lose marks on GI almost always do so at the reading stage, not the analysis stage.
-They skip the graph scan, misread an axis, miss a secondary y-axis, or overlook a unit qualifier.
-The 3-step approach in this guide addresses each of those failure points directly.
+They skip the ATM-CM scan, misread an axis, miss a secondary y-axis, or overlook a unit qualifier.
+The ATM-CM approach in this guide addresses each of those failure points directly.

-If you want a structured curriculum that covers all five DI question types alongside Quant and Verbal, our GMAT online coaching builds Data Insights into the full preparation rather than treating it as a separate module to bolt on at the end.
+If you want a structured curriculum that covers all five DI question types (not just GI) alongside Quant and Verbal, our GMAT online coaching builds Data Insights into the full preparation rather than treating it as a separate module to bolt on at the end.

 Written by